Nehemiah Chapter Six

 Nehemiah 6:1

-When word came to Sanballat, Tobiah, Geshen the Arab and the rest of our enemies that I had rebuilt the wall and not a gap was left in it - though up to that time I had not set the doors in the gates -
+When it was reported to Sanvalat, Toviyah, Geshem the Arab and the rest of our enemies that I had rebuilt the wall and that not a single gap was left in it — although up to that time I hadn’t yet set up the doors in the gateways —

 Nehemiah was a man of honesty and we see here that he comes up against rumors and lies.
 The enemies heard that the walls around Jerusalem were done but he says that, in fact, they were not as the gates did not have doors to keep people out.
 Lies and rumors are a favorite tactic of the devil as we know that he is the father of lies.